shioyama/friendly_id-mobility/README.md

 ### Friendly Finders with Translated Attributes

-The Mobility `i18n` scope is mixed into the `friendly` scope for models which `use: mobility`, so you can find translated slugs just like you would an untranslated one:
+The Mobility `i18n` scope is mixed into the `friendly` scope for models which `use: :mobility`, so you can find translated slugs just like you would an untranslated one:

 ```ruby